[Learn Korean E24] “Honorifics”, “-(으)시”, “-(으)세요”

 It’s almost the end!
 I will announce two assignments.

-You can tell me about the hobbies and daily life of someone older than you, such as your parents, grandparents or your boss.
+You can tell me about the hobbies and daily life of someone older than you, such as your parents, grandparents or boss.

 My father is waking up at five in the morning.